Tabubil: Air travel

 Asia Pacific Airlines is a local company with head offices in Tabubil, and Airlines PNG, Mission Aviation Fellowship and Air Niugini also fly to Tabubil Regularly.
 Tabubil was also regularly serviced by Talair before it was disbanded.

-History

-In the late 1970s, Tabubil was a small camp.
-Before construction of the town, Tabubil's first airstrip was in a different location, and a different angle to the airstrip that exists today.
-Air travel was instrumental in the development of the town, as there were no roads and the Kiunga-Tabubil Highway, which was a major logistical problem, was not constructed yet.

 Road travel

 There are some sealed main streets in Tabubil, and several unsealed minor roads.
 The central north-south road in the town, separating the 'B' and 'C' houses is called "Spine Road" (known locally as “Dead End Road”), and is closed to vehicular traffic by large boulders at the end of each local road, apart from a small section at the south that is used for access to a group of townhouses.
 This non-vehicular road creates a well used and safe walkway through the town.
 Market stalls are common on this road, and there are two "lik-lik" stores adjacent to the road, and the town's only public park and playground.

 All major roads are sealed and contain numerous "floodways" which allow the large amounts of rain in the town to wash over the road without obstructing traffic.

 The most common form of roadkill in town is snakes, which will often stretch across the road seeking heat from the bitumen.